The Five-Year Engagement

 The Five-Year Engagement is somehow better than its constituent parts.
 It suffers from a lack of narrative focus, being too long, and lacking comedic restraint.
 A strong cast tries its hardest to save the day but cannot dampen the mediocrity.
 A great deal more is expected from the makers of The Muppets but, sadly, it is not delivered.
 However, when compared to other recent big comedy releases such as Jack and Jill and The Zookeeper this is a masterpiece.
 Judging by the howls of laughter from certain corners of the screening room, this movie will find an audience, but the majority will be left wanting 124 minutes of their life back.

-The Five-Year Engagement will be in cinemas nationwide from 22nd June 2012.
+The Five-Year Engagement is released nationwide on 22nd June 2012.

-Watch the trailer of The Five-Year Engagement here
+Watch the trailer for The Five-Year Engagement here: